Explore Otsego County's Lakes and Waterways by Boat

 If you can't bring your own boat or paddling equipment, the region offers a variety of boat rentals including canoes and kayaks, as well as motor boats.
 Take a look at all of the region's rentals below, as well as our featured paddling route traveling from Milford to the Crumhorn boat launch.

 Canoeing on the Susquehanna

-The Susquehanna River begins its 440-mile journey to Chesapeak Bay at the outlet of Otsego Lake in Cooperstown, NY.
-Its headwaters in Otsego County offer choice opportunities for canoeing and kayaking in a bucolic setting rich in native flora and fauna.
+The Susquehanna River begins its 440-mile journey to the Chesapeake Bay at the outlet of Otsego Lake in Cooperstown.
+Here at the river's headwaters in Otsego County, you'll find choice opportunities for canoeing and kayaking in a bucolic setting rich in native flora and fauna.

-From State Highway 28 in the village of Milford, turn east at the traffic light onto State Highway 166.
-Drive 0.7 miles to parking area on the north side of the road, on the west side of the river.
+From New York State Highway 28 in the village of Milford, turn east at the traffic light onto State Highway 166.
+Drive 0.7 miles to a parking area on the north side of the road, on the west side of the river.

-From the put-in site, continue east on State Highway 166 another .3 miles and turn right on County Highway 35.
-Turn right at the next intersection and continue south on County Highway 35 for 4 miles to the Crumhorn Public Boat Launch on the left.
+From the put-in site, continue east on New York State Highway 166 another 0.3 miles and turn right on County Highway 35.
+Turn right at the next intersection and continue south on County Highway 35 for four miles to the Crumhorn Public Boat Launch on the left.

-The waters are moving along at a good pace at the put-in point but soon become a bit sluggish as they are backed up by the dam that forms Goodyear Lake, some miles downstream.
-After about 6 miles of easy paddling, you will pass several riverside cottages on the river left.
-Shortly past these cottages there is a narrow-necked entrance to a cove on the river left.
-This leads to the Crumhorn State Boat Launch, your take-out point.
+After the put-in point, the water will move along at a good pace, but will slow as you near the dam that forms Goodyear Lake several miles downstream.
+After six miles of easy paddling, you will pass several riverside cottages on the left.
+Shortly after these, there will be a narrow-necked entrance to a cove on the river's left – this leads to the Crumhorn State Boat Launch and take-out point.